 switch the record through a full body awareness scan

-open a book on a random page, particularly:
+open on a random page:

 meditate for how long I can a few times a day (even 6 minutes help)

-just talking with my thought partners
+chat with my thought partners

-Hate not doing daily:
+Hate not doing:

 spending enough time alone

 taking photos of memorable and fascinating moments

 Take some time to reflect on what you hate not doing if you are keen on self-exploration.

 Hate not doing philosophy sounds weird, right?
 Here’s how I do philosophy from a few minutes to several hours a day through studying, talking, thinking, and mind training.